rwhitt2049/trouve/docs/transformations.rst

 ===============

-This page contains all available transformations, relevant functions, and classes available in ``trouver``.
+This page contains all available transformations, relevant functions, and classes available in ``trouve``.

-.. currentmodule:: trouver.transformations
+.. currentmodule:: trouve.transformations

 .. autosummary::
     debounce